5 Reasons of which You Need to See Gorillas in Uganda

 There are no paths, no signs, no directions, and more often than not, no clearings (which is why the park rangers carry machetes).
 The good news is?
 The reward seems that much better after all of the hard work.

 5. Other Primates Will Inevitably Cross Your Path.
+5 Reasons of which You Need to See Gorillas in Uganda

 Uganda is a primate-lover’s dream.
 In addition to mountain gorillas, Mgahinga is home to another endangered species: the golden monkey.
 These furry, comical monkeys live high up in bamboo forests.
 Tracking golden monkeys is very similar to tracking gorillas, but the trek itself is not quite as challenging.

-Further afield, Bwindi has L’hoest monkeys, gray-cheeked mangabeys, and blue monkeys.
+Further afield, Bwindi has L’hoest monkeys, grey-cheeked mangabeys, and blue monkeys.
 In Kibale Forest National Park, chimpanzees steal the show.
 Patas monkeys roam around Murchison Falls National Park.
 Queen Elizabeth National Park has blue monkeys and red-tailed monkeys (not to mention non-primates, like lions and elephants).

-Visit mountain gorillas in Uganda’s Bwindi Impenetrable Forest National Park with Wild Travel Safaris
+Visit mountain gorillas in Uganda’s Bwindi Impenetrable Forest National Park with Wild Travel Safaris including the 5 Reasons You Need to See Gorillas in Uganda